RakhithJK/Mailu-Mailu-wiki/Mission-statement.md

 - Only use free software.
 - Provide a setup utility that guides the user in creating the Mailu software configuration.
+- Design Mailu to be insular.
+The Mailu does require external software.
 - Keep the cost of ownership (required maintenance) low.
 - Ensure Mailu is secure by design.
 - Provide an intuitive interface for configuring the Mailu software